Services Portfolio Blog Pricing About FAQ Contact

 That matters because many people don't contact businesses the moment they first hear about them.
 They look around, compare options, and circle back later.
 If you don't have a clean site waiting for them, you lose that opportunity to whoever does.

-3. Local Search Visibility Depends on More Than Just a Facebook Page
+3. Search Visibility Depends on More Than Just a Facebook Page

 Social media helps with visibility, but it doesn't replace a website.
 A real website gives search engines stronger signals about what you do, where you work, and who you help.
-This supports your Google Business Profile, helps you rank for local searches, and gives you a better chance of showing up when someone searches terms like "web designer Lufkin," "detailing near me," or "best contractor in Nacogdoches."
+This supports your Google Business Profile, helps you rank for local searches, and gives you a better chance of showing up when someone searches for your services.

 Without a website, you're depending almost entirely on social platforms you don't control.
 If your account gets less reach or your posts stop performing, your visibility drops.
 A website gives you an asset that belongs to your business.